VladikaAndrii/InstagramBot/README.md

 Usage

-Befor start, please modify settings.py file.
+Before start, please modify settings.py file.
 Then run the file app.py!

 Good luck in use!